Top Gear series 29: Production

 On 10 February 2020, it was announced that a twenty-ninth series of Top Gear had begun filming and would air on BBC One, being the first series of the show to do so.
 On 16 May 2020, it was announced that, due to the COVID-19 pandemic, the series would not feature international films (with the exception of the Cyprus rental car challenge, which was filmed in February 2020); instead the show would film in and around the UK.

-On 9 September 2020, it was announced that the show would feature a new drive in studio on the runway at Dunsfold, to ensured that audience members were physically distanced during filming.
-This series was the last series to have its studio segments filmed at Dunsfold Aerodrome; Television Centre, London was used for filming studio segments from the thirtieth series onwards.
+On 9 September 2020, it was announced that the show would feature a new drive in studio on the runway at Dunsfold, to ensure that audience members were physically distanced during filming.
+This series was the last series to have its studio segments filmed at Dunsfold Aerodrome as had been the case since 2002.
+Television Centre, London was used for filming studio segments from the thirtieth series onwards.

 For this series the Star in a Reasonably Fast Car segment was dropped to maintain social distancing.